skyemk/Batch-Word-PDF-Creator-With-Data-From-CSV/README.md

 DOCX folder: Contains all .docx files and any temporary files if conversion fails.

 PDF folder: Contains all successfully converted PDFs.

-💫 Final Notes
-> Works great in Google Colab, Linux servers, and local machines.
-> Easy to extend for email sending, branding, or batch workflows.
-> Built to be practical, flexible, and just a little bit ✨extra✨.